 - 1 tomato, sliced

-- Preheat your grill to medium high.
+- Preheat your grill to a medium heat.

 - In a small bowl, mix together ketchup, mayonnaise, and hot sauce.
 Set aside.

-- Un-hinge your jaw and get ready to enjoy this epic tower of a burger.
+- Un-hinge your jaw and get ready to enjoy this epic tower of a burger!